EvansWinner/evanswinner.github.io/index.md

   <b style="color:red">NUMBER CHUNKING
   WITH CHUNKY NUMBERS</b>

-  A slightly bizarre medition on the orthography of "number chunking."
+  A slightly bizarre meditation on the orthography of "number chunking."
 ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛

 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓